mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 !!! note "Info"
     We recommend reading the documentation for the [`addPmu!`](@ref addPmu!) function, where we have provided a list of the keywords that can be used.

 ---

+##### Coordinate Systems and Correlated Measurement Errors
+By employing the keywords `correlated` and `polar`, we determine the manner in which phasor measurements are integrated into various state estimation algorithms.
+This approach provides users with the flexibility to choose the coordinate system and error correlation specifically for each phasor measurement.

+Initially, in linear state estimation using PMUs exclusively, all phasor measurements are depicted in the rectangular coordinate system.
+Subsequently, the `correlated` keyword can be utilized to consider or disregard correlations between measurement errors.
+For instance, setting `correlated = true` (as demonstrated for the fourth PMU) leads to the covariance matrix losing its diagonal form.

+Subsequently, in AC state estimation, phasor measurements can be included in either the polar or rectangular coordinate systems.
+Thus, by employing `polar = false` (as demonstrated for the fifth PMU), we opt to include the measurement in its rectangular form, while neglecting correlations between measurement errors.
+However, if `correlated = true` is also set, correlations are taken into account for the AC state estimation, resulting in the covariance matrix losing its diagonal form in this case as well.
+It is worth noting that representing measurements in rectangular coordinates resolves ill-conditioned problems arising from small current magnitudes in polar coordinates.

+---